Loading...

 Choose Whole Grains

-Drink plenty of water throughout your meal to aid in digestion and help regulate blood sugar levels.
+Drink water throughout your meal.
+Adequate hydration can improve metabolic processes and aid in maintaining stable blood sugar levels.

-Eat slowly and chew thoroughly to give your body time to process the food and prevent rapid increases in blood sugar.
+Eat slowly and mindfully to give your body time to process the food and signal fullness.
+This practice can help in preventing overeating.

 Monitor and Adjust